shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Selfish

 At level 11, you can redirect magic into you.
 As a reaction, change a spell’s target to yourself, if it is targeting another creature.
-Regain spell slot points equal to the spell’s casted level.
+Regain spell points equal to the spell’s casted level.

 ### Identity